Glimpses of the X17 from coherent elastic neutrino nucleus scattering: Introduction

-In particular, amongst such $U(1)'$ frameworks, we will single out here a specific one embedding a state which could be identified as the so-called \xst\ particle explaining the ATOMKI anomaly \cite{Krasznahorkay:2015iga,Sas:2022pgm,Krasznahorkay:2017gwn,Krasznahorkay:2017bwh,Krasznahorkay:2017qfd,Krasznahorkay:2018snd, Krasznahorkay:2019lyl,Krasznahorkay:2021joi,Krasznahorkay:2022pxs,Krasznahorky:2024adr}.
-The ATOMKI experiment at the Hungarian Institute for Nuclear Research (HUN-REN) in Debrecen \cite{Gulyas:2015mia} has studied over the past few years the properties of $e^+e^-$ pairs generated during nuclear transitions of $^8{\rm Be}$, $^4{\rm He}$ and $^{12}{\rm C}$ nuclei \cite{Krasznahorkay:2015iga,Sas:2022pgm,Krasznahorkay:2017gwn,Krasznahorkay:2017bwh,Krasznahorkay:2017qfd,Krasznahorkay:2018snd, Krasznahorkay:2019lyl,Krasznahorkay:2021joi,Krasznahorkay:2022pxs,Krasznahorky:2024adr}.
-An excess in both their invariant mass and opening angle was consistently detected at more than 5$\sigma$ level (when combined across all chemical elements), corresponding to the possibility of a new particle {(the aforementioned \xst)} with a mass at approximately 16.7 MeV.
-Additional evidence of the \xst\ has emerged also from an independent experiment hosted at VNU University of Science in Hanoi, which reported replicating the ATOMKI anomaly in early 2024, seen through the observation of an anomaly in the angular distribution in the case of $^8$Be \cite{Anh:2024req}.
+In addition to precision neutrino measurements, neutrinos from reactors can also be used to search for new low-mass gauge bosons, e.g., emerging from $U(1)^\prime$ theories.
+Among such $U(1)'$ frameworks, we focus here on a case that embeds a state that can be identified as the \xst\ particle invoked to explain the ATOMKI anomaly \cite{Krasznahorkay:2015iga,Sas:2022pgm,Krasznahorkay:2017gwn,Krasznahorkay:2017bwh,Krasznahorkay:2017qfd,Krasznahorkay:2018snd, Krasznahorkay:2019lyl,Krasznahorkay:2021joi,Krasznahorkay:2022pxs,Krasznahorky:2024adr}.
+The ATOMKI experiment, at the Hungarian Institute for Nuclear Research in Debrecen \cite{Gulyas:2015mia}, has over the past few years studied the properties of $e^+e^-$ pairs generated during nuclear transitions in $^8{\rm Be}$, $^4{\rm He}$ and $^{12}{\rm C}$ nuclei \cite{Krasznahorkay:2015iga,Sas:2022pgm,Krasznahorkay:2017gwn,Krasznahorkay:2017bwh,Krasznahorkay:2017qfd,Krasznahorkay:2018snd, Krasznahorkay:2019lyl,Krasznahorkay:2021joi,Krasznahorkay:2022pxs,Krasznahorky:2024adr}.
+An excess in the invariant mass and opening angle has consistently been observed, at more than 5$\sigma$ level when combined across the studied cases, suggesting the possibility of a new particle with a mass of approximately 17~MeV.
+Additional evidence of the \xst\ has emerged from an independent experiment at VNU University of Science in Hanoi, which reported replication of the ATOMKI anomaly in early 2024, from a measurement of the angular distribution for the $^8$Be case\cite{Anh:2024req}.